LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 # Bitcoin Realized Volatility Analysis

-Welcome to an in-depth exploration of the fascinating world of Bitcoin price volatility.
+The following is an in-depth exploration of the fascinating world of Bitcoin price volatility.
 In this project, we dive deep into the dynamics of Bitcoin's price movements, exploring a range of models and their real-world applications to this captivating digital currency.
-###The choice of data is due to an easier availaibility of Tick Bitcoin data than etfs or stocks.

 ## Table of Contents
 - Introduction